 Germany Shuts Down All Nuclear Power Plants

 Germany's last three nuclear power plants, Emsland, Isar II, and Neckarwestheim II, have been shut down.
-The country first planned to phase out nuclear power in 2011.
-The goal was to shut down all nuclear power plants by the end of 2022.
+The country first planned to [[phase out::To slowly remove something that's in use.]] nuclear power in 2011.

-But the plans were delayed due to Russia's invasion of Ukraine.
-The invasion cut off the Russian gas supply to Germany.
 So, the government decided to keep the power plants running until 15th April 2023.
-But, many scientists made a last-minute appeal to keep the reactors functional.
+But, many scientists made a last-minute [[appeal::Legal request given by someone for a decision to be changed.]] to keep the reactors functional.

 Why did scientists appeal to keep the three nuclear power plants operational?